LPHI-Test/SMI_Pupillometry/README.md

 * Configure for BitRate Unlimited 16M. (button on remote)

 # IDE Setup
-- Atom w/ packages
+- Atom w/ packages (optional)
   - autocomplete-python
   - kite
   - linter-pylint

-# Software Insturctions
+# Software Instructions

 ## split.py
-- function: Takes video from NightOwel System, splits the left and right channels, and runs pupilometry script on each frame.
-Provides visualization of pupilometry performance.
+- function: Takes video from NightOwl System, splits the left and right channels, and runs pupillometry script on each frame.
+Provides visualization of pupillometry performance.
 - Run:
 ```
 python split.py
 ```
 - or
 ```